mchurichi/spiffe.io/content/docs/latest/spire/installing/install-server.md

 ---
-title: Install SPIRE Server
+title: Install the SPIRE Server
 short: Install Server
-kind: documentation
+kind: spire-installing
 description: How to install the SPIRE Server on Linux and Kubernetes
-weight: 10
+weight: 60
-# toc: true
 ---

-# How to install the SPIRE Server on Linux

 ## Step 1: Obtain the SPIRE Binaries

 Pre-built SPIRE releases can be found on the [SPIRE downloads page](/downloads#spire).
 The tarballs contain both server and agent binaries.